Juha Hernesniemi

-Juha Hernesniemi (born 1947) is a Finnish neurosurgeon and professor emeritus of the neurosurgery department in Helsinki.
-He has a special interest in cerebrovascular diseases that are surgically amenable, especially aneurysms and AVMs.
-He has published extensively and is widely cited within this particular domain of neurosurgery.
+Juha Hernesniemi (18 October 1947 – 25 June 2023) was a Finnish neurosurgeon and professor emeritus of the neurosurgery department in Helsinki.

+Hernesniemi was born in Kannus on 18 October 1947.
+He had a special interest in cerebrovascular diseases that are surgically amenable, especially aneurysms and AVMs.
+He published extensively and is widely cited within this particular domain of neurosurgery.
+Hernesniemi died in Helsinki on 25 June 2023, at the age of 75.